Fishing around Darwin

 Barramundi is one of the most popular target species for anglers fishing bynoe, but it’s also well known for catches of threadfin salmon, mangrove jack and pikey bream, and has excellent mud crabbing.

 There are several deep holes that fish well for black jewfish in Bynoe Harbour.
 Further out is Indian island, then a series of small islands just a bit further offshore offering a variety of sport and reef fish.
-The islands are also a good stepping stone to bass reef out on the blue water, which is recognised in Darwin as a spanish mackerel hot spot during the dry season.
+The islands are also a good stepping stone to bass reef out on blue water, which is recognised in Darwin as a spanish mackerel hot spot during the dry season.

 Drive-in lodge and caravan park accommodation is available, as well as guided fishing and boat hire.
 Darwin-based professional fishing guides also visit the area.